-Bottega University uses a third party called ProctorFree to proctor and record exams.
-Students must present a valid government-issued photo ID and take exams in a quiet room where they will not be interrupted during the examination period.
-If there are concerns with the recorded exam, ProctorFree reserves the right to flag the exam for review.
-Before grading any proctored final exam, instructors review ProctorFree's Audits and look closely at ProctorFree's flags.
-ProctorFree tracks student's eye movement, particularly when looking away long enough to review or read material in the room.
-It also records when a student opens other websites other than the exam site.
-After review of the ProctorFree recording, the instructor may determine not to grade the exam due to the infractions, and then requests the Academic Director's assistance for further investigation.
+Students must take exams in a quiet room where they will not be interrupted during the examination period.
+If there are concerns with a recorded exam, the University reserves the right to flag the exam for review.
+The instructor may determine not to grade the exam due to infractions, and then requests the Academic Director's assistance for further investigation.
 Severe infractions will result in a failing grade on the final exams, and by calculation a failing grade for the course.
 The student will be permitted to repeat the course on a first infraction.
 If it is a second infraction, the student may be terminated from the University.
-All infractions are recorded in the student's student record.
+All infractions are recorded in the student's record.

-Bottega University uses plagiarism software to evaluate the authenticity of performance assessments and project work.
+Bottega University uses plagiarism and originality software to evaluate the authenticity of performance assessments and project work.
 Students may use plagiarism software before final submission of their work to check for originality misalignment and make corrections to their work.
-In the case where a plagiarism report suggests a score of 30% or above (non-original/sited single source), the submission will not be graded by the instructor.
+In the case where a plagiarism report suggests a score of 30% or above (non-original/sited single source), the submission may not be graded by the instructor.
 The report will be used to determine the action taken if the matches are higher than the set guideline.
 Once students have turned in their work under Final Submission, the project is recorded in the Bottega's database.

-In cases where the instructor deems the infraction as severe (i.e., copying another student paper entirely, second or third infractions, purchased papers, etc.), the instructor will make a recommendation to the Academic Director and refer the submission to them for a final decision.
+In cases where the instructor deems the infraction as severe (i.e., copying another student paper entirely, second or third infractions, purchased papers, generative language work, etc.), the instructor will make a recommendation to the Academic Director and refer the submission to them for a final decision.